GirishCodeAlchemy/TopNDiskAnalyzer/README.md

 ## Description

-TopNFileAnalyzer is a concurrent file analysis tool written in Go.
-This tool provides insights into the top files and folders within a specified directory , allowing users to customize the number of top results.
+TopNDiskAnalyzer is a concurrent file analysis tool written in Go.
+This tool provides insights into the top files and folders within a specified directory, allowing users to customize the number of top results.
 Leveraging goroutines and channels, it efficiently processes files concurrently, providing a scalable solution for analyzing file systems.

 ## Features